openid/connect/openid-4-vc-security-and-trust-1_0.md

 flow.
 The attacker can return, for example, a credential created for an End-User obtained from a completely different Issuer.

-RECOMMENDATION: The Wallet MUST verify that the Issuer of the received credential is the expected Credential Issuer.
+**Recommendation:** The Wallet MUST verify that the Issuer of the received credential is the expected Credential Issuer.
 This means that the credential format needs to encode sufficient information to allow the Wallet to verify this relationship.
+(New requirement on CF.)

 In the second case (Mix-Up), other attacks are possible, but regarding interference with the issuance process, the same considerations as in the previous case apply.
+Using the iss parameter from RFC9207 should help to prevent standard OAuth mix-up attacks.

 ## Security Requirement P-30 {#security-requirement-p-30}